HCL-TECH-SOFTWARE/digital-experience/docs/install/inst_cw_addons.md

     -   Click **Download Files** to run the steps remotely.
     -   Click **Run All Steps** to run the steps locally.

-## Typical versus advanced installation scenarios { .section}
+## Typical versus advanced installation scenarios

 Two different installation scenarios are supported through the **Add On New Capability** options in the Configuration Wizard.
 These scenarios are the typical and advanced installation scenarios.

-Typical
+-   **Typical**

-:   The typical scenario is for simple paa files that often contain only one component, but is not limited to it, and can be installed directly without any additional configuration.
+    The typical scenario is for simple paa files that often contain only one component, but is not limited to it, and can be installed directly without any additional configuration.
 The typical scenario installs/registers the paa file with the configEngine and then automatically deploys the content to HCL Portal.

-Advanced
+-   **Advanced**

-:   The advanced scenario provides you with much greater flexibility in how to install the paa file.
+    The advanced scenario provides you with much greater flexibility in how to install the paa file.
 If you select **Advanced Install** on the Install type screen, when the workflow completes, the paa file is installed to the ConfigEngine, but it is not deployed to portal.
 Instead, a new configuration option specific to that paa file is generated.
 Use the generated instructions to configure the deployment settings.
 Finally, a **Launch configuration** button displays so that you can continue with the deployment.
 After you click **Launch configuration**, follow the steps to ensure that the paa file is deployed.

     You can select the components that you want to install, if there is more than one component from the information that is presented in this additional configuration option.
 This step is useful where demonstration content is included in the paa file.
 Or, if one of the components is designated as virtual portal content only.